dotnet/arcade/Documentation/Project-Docs/Charter Alignment/one-pager.md

 To achieve the alignment, we will:

-- Move the code for the ProdCon resources into a new ProdCon repository
 - Create the new Subscriptions under the ProdCon Service Tree
-- Move the Azure resources into the ProdCon subscriptions
+- Move the ProdCon Azure resources into the new ProdCon subscriptions
+- Identify all non ProdCon code in the arcade-services repo
+- Move all non ProdCon code into a different repo

 ## Unknowns
 - There is a lot of code in the arcade-services repo that's shared between between various ProdCon and Engineering Services.
 In the future, this code will have to be considered as shared.
 We will need to create a maintenance process for these for things like ComponentGovernance, so both teams are happy.